Why You Should Visit St. Simons Island, GA

 St. Simons Island is the largest of the four barrier islands that make up the Golden Isles.
 Located on the southern tip of Georgia’s coast, the island’s shoreline is dotted with historic landmarks, museums, galleries, and hotels.
 With miles of sandy beaches and beautiful salt marshlands, St. Simons Island is the ideal place to plan a getaway and unwind.

 Where to Stay

-Out of all of the St. Simons Island bech hotels, I would recommend staying at the King and Prince Resort which has been welcoming visitors to their property for over 80 years.
-Rich in history and teeming with southern charm, it first opened its doors in 1935 as a seaside dance club, soon after the main building opened as a hotel to the public.
+Out of all of the St. Simons Island beach hotels, I would recommend staying at the King and Prince Resort which has been welcoming visitors to their property for over 80 years.
+Rich in history and teeming with southern charm, it first opened its doors in 1935 as a seaside dance club, and soon after, the main building opened as a hotel to the public.
 During the war, it was even used for several years as a naval coast-watching facility.

 The resort has long been one of the most coveted hotels for vacationers along the Atlantic seaboard.
 This sprawling ocean-front resort has superior service and outstanding accommodations.
 The majority of the rooms at the King and Prince Resort have breathtaking ocean views.
 The beaches in the Low Country are simply magnificent.
 Often during low tide, you can walk out for more than a mile.
 The packed sand makes it the perfect place for a long stroll or a bike ride.

 One of the easiest ways to explore the island is by bike.
 Rentals are available at Ocean Motion, just one block from the King and Prince hotel.
 As you pedal your way along the 20+ miles of bike paths around St. Simons Island, you will wind your way past beautiful parks, the Atlantic Ocean, marshlands, and historic sites.
 Discover the charm of Pier Village as you cycle through town.
 This is the ultimate destination for boutique shopping and dining.